kshannon-ucsd/cogs9/pages/office-hours.md

 ## Office Hours & Zoom Info

 Office hours are a great place to personally interact.
 Beyond projects and course material, we are interested in your goals, career endeavors, and what you want to gain from COGS 9.
 Data Science is a rapidly changing field and there is always a lot to discuss.
+Some members are available on both Zoom and in-person, so feel free to meet with them peronally.

 <table style="table-layout: fixed; text-align: center; width: 100%;">
     <thead>